noir-protocol/clairvoyance/cv-daemon/README.md

 ## Docker
 ### Build Docker Image
-When creating a docker image, `config.docker.toml`, `schema`, `abi`, and `task` in the project folder are used in the docker image.
+When creating a docker image, `config.docker.toml`, `schema`, and `sync` in the project folder are used in the docker image.
 You can add and edit files as needed and then build the image.

 ```shell
 docker build -t cv-daemon .